nextauthjs/next-auth/www/docs/schemas/adapters.md

 The adapters can be found in their own repository under [`nextauthjs/adapters`](https://github.com/nextauthjs/adapters).

-There you can find the following adapters in various stages of maturity:
+There you can find the following adapters:

-- TypeORM
+- typeorm-legacy
-- Prisma
+- prisma
-- Prisma-Legacy
+- prisma-legacy
-- FaunaDB
+- fauna
-- DynamoDB
+- dynamodb

 ## TypeORM Adapter